About Me

 A woman with brown hair smiling at the camera, wearing a black top with a small white pattern, in an indoor setting with a plain light-colored wall background.

 I specialise in bereavement and loss.
 Grief after the death of someone important can be profound and may take on many forms.
 Grief can also arise from a range of life experiences, such as the end of a relationship, periods of change, shifts in identity, or the absence of love, safety or belonging.
 However things are feeling for you at the moment, I offer a space where this can be held with compassion and care.
-I also have experience of working with survivors of trauma and abuse.
-Whatever form your grief and pain take, I offer a space where this can be held with compassion and care.

 Qualifications: